glottsi/SeducerEngine/README.md

   ```
  [
+   // Default button (advance 1 in the storypath, no point adjustment)
    {
-    "ButtonType": "Win",
-    "Path": null, // if this choice will keep the player on the same branch, leave it null
     "Label": "choice 1",
     "VideoFilename": "choice1.mp4"
   },

+  // End game instantly (immidiately show the Lose screen after playing the choice video)
   {
-    "ButtonType": "Lose",
+    "ButtonType": "End",
-    "Path": {
-      "Branch": "B", // the branch this choice will navigate us to
-      "StartPosition": "1" // the position in the branch to start at
-    },
     "Label": "choice 2",
     "VideoFilename": "choice2.avi"
   },

+  // adjust points when button selected
   {
-    "ButtonType": "End",
-    "Path": null,
-    "Label": "end the game",
+    "Label": "choice 1",
+    "ScoreAdjustment": {
+      "HP": 0,
+      "Points": 1
+    },
-    "VideoFilename": "gameover.avi"
+    "VideoFilename": "choice1.mp4"
   }

+  // decide an ending based on the points (play video, then play ending video)
+  {
+    "Label": "choice 1",
+     "Endings": [
+      {
+        "WhenPointsAreBetween": [ 0, 3 ],
+        "VideoFilename": "default_ending.mp4"
+      },
+      {
+        "WhenPointsAreBetween": [ 3, 8 ],
+        "VideoFilename": "normal_ending.avi"
+      },
+      {
+        "WhenPointsAreBetween": [ 8, 10 ],
+        "VideoFilename": "great_ending.avi"
+      }
     ]
+    "VideoFilename": "choice1.mp4"
+  },

+  // change path to another Branch
+  {
+    "Path": {
+      "Branch": "B",
+      "StartPosition": "1"
+    },
+    "Label": "jump to branch B1",
+    "VideoFilename": "choice_d.avi"
+  }
+]

   ```
-  **Note:** you can name the video files whatever you want, but make sure its the same as the VideoFilename in the `options.json`

 ## Considerations

-- After playing a Win video, the game advances to the next choice and adds 1 point (we don't do anything with the point system currently).
-- After playing a Lose video, the game advances to the next choice, but reduces the Health by 1 point.
+- After a Default button is selected and video played it adjusts any score values and branch/path, then game advances to the next choice.
-- After an End video, the game displays the Game Over screen.
+- After an End button is selected and video played, the Game Over screen is shown.
 - If Health reaches 0, game is over.
-- You win the game when there are no more numbered folders to progress to.
-If there are only 3 folders, after the 3rd choice is a W, the game displays the WinScreen.
+- You win the game when there are no more numbered folders to progress to, or if an Ending has been defined in the button's data.
-- I added my own LoseScreen, because there wasn't one.
-The number of the losing condition is `-1`
+- On a win, if there is no ending video defined, the game will play the choice video and then show the Win screen.
+- On a win, if there is only 1 Ending defined, it will play it regardless of the point value.
+- On a win, if there are multiple Endings defined, the player's Point value is used to determine the ending video to play.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.